 At Leeds University I also joined the society, and this has significantly helped my communication skills, as you have to be constantly aware and perceptive as a climber or belayer to ensure the safety of both parties involved.
 Learning how to lead climb requires an element of coordination and cooperation between your fellow climbers above and below you.
 This allowed me to test myself and my judgement; where to place the climbing gear safely and securely, and to also engage with others and encourage them on their climbing routes, which is very enjoyable.

-As part of the Speleological society, I also enjoy challenging myself and pushing my abilities to the limit in situations that require a high degree of assertiveness.
+As part of the Speleological society, I also enjoyed challenging myself and pushing my abilities to the limit in situations that require a high degree of assertiveness.
 Being constantly aware of the dangers and conscience of your team members' position in case of rock falls is vital for an enjoyable and safe trip.
 When descending and ascending at pitches, the switch-over with SRT gear has to be done quickly and calmly.
-I have learned both skills because I love challenging myself and find it useful to gain different perspectives when filming with a GoPro.
+I have learned both skills because I love challenging myself and find it useful to gain different perspectives when filming.

 I further enhanced my caving expedition skills the end of March at the Summit centre (Wales) with a course at Merith Tyfild, including basic SRT, advanced SRT, SRT self-rescue, vertical team rescue, cave surveying in the artificial cave, first aid, emergency procedures, kit selection, underground cooking, expedition do's & don'ts, etc.. and large-scale vertical rescue workshop at the wall and underground cave rescue practice.

 SRT caving kit required for ascending and decending caves.
 This was all the University's club kit I used for my for my first outdoor trip to Selgil in Yorkshire.